01 of 10

 Loosen the Car Seat Harness Straps

 Before you place your baby in the car seat, loosen the harness straps.
-This will give you some room to work as you adjust the harness around your baby.
 The most common way to loosen the harness is via a lever or button between baby's feet.
 Sometimes the release mechanism is hidden beneath a flap.

 On this car seat, you loosen the harness by lifting a flap, pushing on the lever beneath, and pulling out on the harness straps.